 At the other end of the budget spectrum is the higher-end Turks and Caicos.

+People might not agree this is one of the best places to buy real estate overseas.
 Ordinarily, a high-end property does not generate the level of net rental yield that can be possible from a lesser investment.
 Long-term rents for a luxury-standard house in the United States, for example, don’t generally reflect the premium price of the property.

 A luxury purchase in the Turks and Caicos can be an exception to this rule.
 It can be possible in this Caribbean market to earn a net rental yield of 8% even from a high-end investment.